 The study intends to keep all the other treatments of the TBI uniform.
 There will be no other variations in the patients care.

-The experienced traumatic brain injury lawyers at Arnold Law Firm have successfully represented Sacramento County residents facing debilitating injuries.
+The experienced Sacramento injury lawyers at Arnold Law Firm have successfully represented Sacramento County residents facing debilitating injuries.

 To discuss the circumstances of your case or that of your loved ones, call our firm at (916) 777-7777.
 We will evaluate your case for free.